Some posts contain compensated links. Please read this disclaimer for more info.

 The green city of Herczeg Novi is renowned for its mimosa trees and other greenery.
-The old town is packed with wonderful 15th and 16th-century architecture with the Spanjola and Forte Mare fortresses – a must see.
-Once you’ve explored the old town head for the Heceg Novi esplanade for walk along this 6km thoroughfare in the early evening when it really comes to life.
+The old town is packed with fantastic 15th and 16th-century architecture with the Spanjola and Forte Mare fortresses – a must-see once you’ve explored the former town, head for the Herceg Novi esplanade for a walk along this 6km thoroughfare in the early evening when it comes to life.

 There are many national parks in Montenegro, but this park is very easy to explore on foot, provided you pack the correct walking boots!
-This is one of the biggest forests in Europe which is basically untouched by man, and that means fantastic views, wildlife, and flora and fauna to explore.
+This is one of the biggest forests in Europe, untouched by man, which means fantastic views, wildlife, flora, and fauna to explore.

-Just south of Budva you will find the beach resort of Becici, and one of the most popular activities in the town is paragliding.
+Just south of Budva, you will find the beach resort of Becici, and one of the most popular activities in the town is paragliding.
 Head into the sky and enjoy the panoramic views of the coastline and mountains in the backdrop.
-Possibly not for the faint-hearted, but a great activity to enjoy when looking for something a little different.
+It is possibly not for the faint-hearted, but a great activity to enjoy when looking for something a little different.

-In the west of Montenegro you will find Buljarica, a pretty beach town sitting at the foot of some pretty impressive mountains!
+You will find Buljarica, a pretty beach town sitting at the foot of some pretty impressive mountains in the west of Montenegro!
 Here you can enjoy beach time, but one of the main attractions is camping in nature.
-There are several camp sites to contact here, and all offer a truly outdoorsy vibe.
+There are several campsites to contact here, and all offer a genuinely outdoorsy vibe.

 Explore The Markets Of Sutomore

-The outdoor market in Sutomore is one of the most popular attractions in the town, and here you can buy fresh fruit and vegetables, clothing, cosmetics, and basically anything else you can think of!
-Open from 7 am in the morning until the mid-afternoon during summer months.
+The outdoor market in Sutomore is one of the most popular attractions in the town.
+Here you can buy fresh fruit and vegetables, clothing, cosmetics, and basically anything else you can think of!
+Open from 7 am until mid-afternoon during the summer months.
 The town is also a beach resort, so spend the day!

 The Oldest Olive Tree In The World In Bar

-Or so say locals.
-The sunny south coast is home to Bar, a town which may be small but certainly has plenty of history and worth exploring.
-Here you will find a huge fortress set in the Old Town, as well as what is reputed to be the oldest olive tree on the planet, at 2500 years of age.
+Or so say, locals.
+The sunny south coast is home to Bar, a town which may be small but certainly has plenty of history and is worth exploring.
+Here you will find a colossal fortress set in the Old Town, as well as what is reputed to be the oldest olive tree on the planet, at 2500 years of age.

 Wine Tasting Fun